uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 `$ ssh cs15lwi23xxx@ieng6.ucsd.edu`

-**Note**: it is cs one five lowercase L. Also, you do not need to type in $ when you are using the terminal.
-It is a converntion for how commands are written.
+**Note**: it is *cs one five lowercase L*.
+Also, you do not need to type in `$` when you are using the terminal.
+It is a convention for how commands are written.